-Selecting the economy programme
+Selecting the economy program

-- This programme selects a higher gear earlier rather than remain in a lower gear. - Put the selector lever into position D to drive forwards - Put the selector lever into position R to reverse.
-This position is shared by all programmes for reversing.
+- This program selects a higher gear earlier rather than remain in a lower gear. - Put the selector lever into position D to drive forwards. - Put the selector lever into position R to reverse.
+This position is shared by all programs for reversing.

-Selecting the sport programme
+Selecting the sport program